With Treatment

 Services provided:

-Williamsburg Place The William J Farley Center is an inpatient substance abuse rehab facility in Williamsburg, VA that is located in the 23188 zip code.
-Williamsburg Place The William J Farley Center offers Social skills development, Self-help groups and Mentoring/Peer support.
-It offers treatment to men and women.
+Williamsburg Place The William J Farley Center is a residential substance abuse rehab center in Williamsburg, Virginia that is located in the 23188 zip code.
+Williamsburg Place The William J Farley Center offers Self-help groups, Case management and Mentoring/Peer support.
+It offers services to men and women.

 Address: 5477 Mooretown Road, Williamsburg, VA 23188 in James City County